Should you develop a module?

-Developing Ansible modules is easy, but often it isn’t necessary.
+Developing Ansible modules is easy, but often it is not necessary.
 Before you start writing a new module, ask:

 An existing module may cover the functionality you want.
-Ansible Core includes thousands of modules.
-Search our list of existing modules to see if there’s a module that does what you need.
+Ansible collections include thousands of modules.
+Search our list of included collections or Ansible Galaxy to see if an existing module does what you need.

 An action plugin may be the best way to get the functionality you want.
 Action plugins run on the control node instead of on the managed node, and their functionality is available to all modules.
 For more information about developing plugins, read the developing plugins page.

 Should you use a role instead of a module?

 A combination of existing modules may cover the functionality you want.
 You can write a role for this type of use case.
 Check out the roles documentation.

 Should you create a collection instead of a single module?